 * * * *

-This year in the fruit trees I’ll try something new.
-Traps for coddling moths.
-Last year their worms came to live in at least half of our apples, so that every bite was an investigative exercise and we couldn’t, without admonitions, give them away to people.
+This year in the fruit trees I’ll try traps for coddling moths.
+Last year their worms came to live in at least half of our apples, so that every bite was an investigation and we couldn’t, without warnings, give them away to people.
 These commercial moth traps are designed like cardboard-origami boxes, which you hang from a branch.
 They announce their brand-name in stylish letters on their side-panels, “Tanglefoot.”
 Pheromones seduce the moths inside, where, with their libido, they presumably die of impatience, hung up in the perfect breezes of May and June.